mendix/docs/content/appstore/modules/3d-viewer-for-teamcenter.md

 ## 6 Using 3D Viewer For Teamcenter

 **3DViewer** module provides a set of widgets to visualize JT models and a set of nanoflows, java actions to bring in the data stored in Mendix File Storage.
-**Teamcenter Connector** module provides a full-scale apis for you to interactive with Teamcenter instance.
+**Teamcenter Connector** module provides a full-scale apis for you to interact with Teamcenter instance.
-While **3DViewerForTeamcenter** acts as intermediate layer in between above 2 modules.  it mainly provides nanoflows, java actions, microflows to get JT data from Teamcenter instance.
+While **3D Viewer For Teamcenter** acts as intermediate layer in between above 2 modules.  it mainly utilize apis provided by **Teamcenter Connector** and provides nanoflows, java actions, microflows to get JT format model data from Teamcenter instance.
-In conclusion,to visualize and operate on the JT model from Teamcenter, use 3D widgets that are included in **3DViewer** module to visualize the data obtained from**3DViewerForTeamcenter** is the approach.
+In conclusion,to visualize and operate on the JT model from Teamcenter, use 3D widgets that are included in **3DViewer** module to visualize the data obtained from**3D Viewer For Teamcenter** is the approach.
 ![teamcenter-startupflow](attachments/3d-viewer-for-teamcenter/teamcenter-startupflow.jpg)

 ### 6.1 Reuse Teamcenter Login APIs to get access to Teamcenter instance data